Pauliceia/database/README.md

 2. If the 'streets_pilot_area' Shapefile was updated, then follow the instructions described in section 4.2.

-Backup the 'tb_street' table from 'pauliceia_edit' database and restore it into 'pauliceia' database.
+3. Backup the 'tb_street' table from 'pauliceia_edit' database and restore it into 'pauliceia' database.

-3. Inside 'pauliceia' database, run 'manually' the following script to fix the table requirements:
+4. Inside 'pauliceia' database, run 'manually' the following script to fix the table requirements:

 sql/4_3_restore_tb_streets_table_into_pauliceia_database.sql

-4. Remove and create the layer again on Geoserver
+5. Remove and create the layer again on Geoserver.